 “Is it that obvious?”

 To dump somebody (verb) If you dump somebody, you’re probably going to break their heart.
 If you dump your boyfriend or girlfriend it means you stop having a romantic relationship with them for some reason.
 And if you’re dumped, it means that somebody doesn’t want to date you anymore – don’t worry, there are plenty more fish in the sea!
 (There are many more great single people out there to date).

 “What’s wrong with Amy?
-She’s been walking around the campus all day looking sad and like she’s going to start crying anymore.”
+She’s been walking around campus all day looking sad and like she’s going to start crying any minute.”

 “Didn’t you hear?
 Alex dumped her last night!
 Just don’t mention his name at all!”